Vinesma/.dotfiles/install/README_ARCH.md

 ## Boot Loader <a name="boot-loader"></a>

 I use Grub as a bootloader because it is simple, quick, and works on both UEFI/BIOS systems.
 It also has a customizeable appearance.
+The commands below only work for UEFI systems, if using BIOS please check the wiki.

 - Install the bootloader.
   ```